simonmichael/hledger/hledger/hledger_balance.m4.md

 `--sort-amount`
 : sort by amount instead of account code/name (in flat mode).
 With multiple columns, sorts by the row total, or by row average if that is displayed.

+`--invert`
+: display all amounts with reversed sign

 `--budget`
 : show performance compared to budget goals defined by [periodic transactions](journal.html#periodic-transactions)